Paul Burrows (March 7, 2021)

 In fact, the Bolshevik betrayal of the Makhnovshchina was worse than this.
 It had begun in 1919 with rear attacks on the Makhnovists while they were fighting against Denikin’s White Army forces, and after Denikin was defeated in October 1919, later attempts to disarm or bring Makhno’s forces under Red Army (and Bolshevik) control devolved into eight months of violent clashes as Makhno’s army waged a protracted guerrilla war against Red Army forces.
 But in October 1920, when a renewed White Army threat against the entire revolutionary project emerged in the form of another major offensive –– this time led by “the Black Baron” Pyotr Wrangel, a Tsarist military officer –– the Bolsheviks once again appealed to Makhno for aid, and offered numerous concessions to the Ukrainian anarchists, in return for a military alliance against Wrangel.
 As soon as this threat was dealt with, and victory over the Tsarist counter-revolution was all but assured, historian Paul Avrich noted that “the Soviet leaders [once again] tore up their agreement with Makhno,” and engaged in summary executions of Makhnovist leaders and widespread raids and arrests by the Cheka.
 See Chapters 6 and 7 of Peter Arshinov, History of the Makhnovist Movement, 1918-1921 (Freedom Press, 1987, originally published in 1923).
 Also, Avrich, The Russian Anarchists, p.
 219-221.

 See, for example, Voline, The Unknown Revolution, 1917-1921 (Black Rose, 1975, originally published in French in 1957), p.
 657. A new edition with a very good historical introduction by Iain Mckay that addresses these accusations in some detail was published by PM Press in 2019.
-Also, see Alexandre Skirda, Nestor Makhno, Anarchy’s Cossack: The Struggle for Free Soviets in the Ukraine, 1917-1921 (AK Press, 2004).
+Also, see Alexandre Skirda, Nestor Makhno, Anarchy’s Cossack: The Struggle for Free Soviets in the Ukraine, 1917-1921 (AK Press, 2004), and Sean Patterson, Makhno and Memory: Anarchist and Mennonite Narratives of Ukraine’s Civil War, 1917-1921 (University of Manitoba Press, 2020).

 Notwithstanding the absurdity of setting up a binary between “good” and “bad” anarchists that ostensibly justified the latter’s treatment, it was clear that even anarchists “of ideas” who were primarily engaged in intellectual work were ruthlessly suppressed by the Cheka.
 V.M.
 Eikhenbaum (AKA Voline) was, like Maximov, primarily an intellectual and critic.
 He was jailed at least twice by the Bolsheviks, and was ordered executed by Trotsky himself –– a fate that he only escaped due to public pressure on his behalf.
 Eventually, the Bolsheviks agreed to release him from prison on condition that he go into permanent exile.
 See Avrich, Anarchist Portraits (Princeton University Press, 1988), p.
 129-130.